Composite Likelihood for Stochastic Migration Model with Unobserved Factor: Conditional Composite Likelihood for Migration Model with Unobserved AR(1) Factor

 \subsection{Conditional Composite Likelihood Functions}

-This section presents the conditional composite likelihood function for the migration model with an unobserved AR(1) factor.
-The composite likelihoods [see \citet{CR2004}, \citet{VRF2011}], are often based on misspecified likelihoods, which are easier to calculate.
-In our framework, the composite likelihoods are constructed from the exact expected migration probabilities at horizons 1 and 2 to reduce the dimension of the integrals.
+This section presents the conditional composite likelihood functions for the migration model with an unobserved AR(1) factor.
+The composite likelihoods are often based on misspecified likelihoods, which are easier to calculate [see \citet{CR2004}, \citet{VRF2011}].
+In our framework, the conditional composite likelihoods are constructed from the quasi-migration probabilities at horizons 1 and 2 to reduce the dimension of the integrals.
+We also present the conditional likelihood used in the first step of the granularity approach.

+As mentioned earlier, the parameter vector $\theta=(\beta_k, \delta_k, \sigma_k, c_k)$ includes the parameters characterizing the latent quantitative score, representing the systemic and idiosyncratic risks, and the thresholds that define the qualitative rating category associated to the latent quantitative score.
+The additional parameter $\rho$ allows for predicting the future systemic risk.
+Some among the estimation methods given in this section are focused on the rating parameters $\theta$, while others concern both $\theta$ and serial dependence parameter $\rho$.

 i) \textbf{The Conditional Composite Log-Likelihood at Lag 1}